 How much do classes cost?

-You can find the most current information on the cost for tuition and fees under Pay for College on the college website .
+You can find the most current information on the cost for tuition and fees under Tuition and Fees on the college website .
 There are two things to know: First, colleges charge tuition based on how many credit hours a student takes.
 (For example, if you register for a 6-credit ESL course, you will be paying for 6 credits.
 If you register for two 6-credit ESL courses, you will be paying for 12 credits.)

 Second, there are two different tuition payment categories: in-state and out-of-state.
 For more information on whether you qualify for in-state tuition rates, contact the Admissions office at 804-523-5029 or the ESL office at 804-523-5020.
 Also, remember: If a class requires textbooks, the cost of these books is not included in tuition fees.

 Can students get financial aid for ESL courses?

 In most cases, yes.
 Several types of financial aid are available to ESL students who qualify.
 Some financial aid programs will even pay the entire cost of tuition and books.
 Learn more about financial aid under Pay for College or call the Parham Road Campus Financial Aid Office at 855-874-6682.
 You may also call the ESL office at 804-523-5020 for more information.

 What if I am on a student visa?

 If you are here on an F-1 visa, you are considered to be an international student.
 Your advisor in the Admissions office is Tiffany Fijalkovic.
 Contact her at 804-523-5029 for more information.